junxit/us-congress-bills-109/bill.md

   >   - **(4)** *Consultation regarding criteria* The Secretary shall consult with the Secretary of the Interior and the Marine Mammal Commission regarding the development of criteria for the awarding of grants under this subsection.
   >   - **(5)** *Administrative costs* Of amounts available each fiscal year to carry out this subsection, the Secretary may expend not more than $40,000 to pay the administrative expenses necessary to carry out this subsection.
   >   - **(6)** *Contributions* For purposes of carrying out this section, the Secretary may accept, solicit, receive, hold, administer, and use gifts, devises, and bequests.
-  > - **(f)** *Authorization of Appropriations* To carry out this section there is authorized to be appropriated to the Secretary $1,500,000 for each of fiscal years 2006 through 2010.

 ## § 11.
 Conforming amendment